naccdata/data-collection/docs/index.md

 See the discussion about [metadata](metadata.md) for more details.

-The exact expectations can be adjusted based on how the data is collected
+The exact expectations can be adjusted based on how the data are collected.

 ### Expectations on Participant IDs

-ADRC participants can be identified by the ADCID (NACC assigned center ID) with the ADRC assigned participant ID, the NACCID, or the NIA GUID.
+ADRC participants can be identified by the ADCID (NACC assigned center ID) with the ADRC assigned participant ID, the NACC ID, or the NIA GUID.

 ### Expectations on Dates

 Dates should be given in the form year-month-day with month and day zero padded; e.g.,`20220817`.
 Which follows [RFC3339](https://datatracker.ietf.org/doc/html/rfc3339), and matches `%Y%m%d`.

-### Expectations on File naming
+### Expectations on File Naming

-When data is separated from metadata, data files should be given accession numbers to allow a unique mapping from identifying information to the file.
+When data are separated from metadata, data files should be given accession numbers to allow a unique mapping from identifying information to the file.

-### On identifying studies
+### On Identifying Studies

-Much of the data that is collected by NACC is for the ADRC program, and the study hasn't historicially been captured within the data.
+Much of the data that are collected by NACC is for the ADRC program, and the study hasn't historicially been captured within the data.
-We assume that data is submitted in the context of a particular study and so the study can be understood.
+We assume that data are submitted in the context of a particular study and so the study can be understood.

 However, the study is a short-hand for the participant consent with subsequent limitations on use.
 If your data requires different consent than the ADRC program, the study should be identified.

-### Manifest format
+### Manifest Format

 We will be supporting a metadata format capturing provenance based on the [PROV-DM](https://www.w3.org/TR/prov-dm/), which would allow capturing more detail about how files are created.